Cmmh1101/lla-csharp/README.md

 - Startup.cs: Configures services and the app's request pipeline.
 - MyFirstApi.csproj: Project file that defines the project and its dependencies.
 - README.md: Project documentation.
+- Github workflows: Create workflows for automated testing, building, and deployment.

 ### Contributing
 We welcome contributions to enhance the project!
 Please follow these steps: